singhaniasnigdha/Interactive-Lab-Hub/Lab 1/README.md

 ## Part C. Prototype the device

-Our smartphone is used as a stand-in for the device you are prototyping.
-You will use the browser of your smart phone to act as a “light” and use a remote control interface to remotely change the light on that device.
+Our smartphone is used as a stand-in for the device we are prototyping.
 We will not be using "Tinkerbelle" for our prototype.
-Instead, we use Zoom, where the screen shared from the laptop is rendered on the phone and projected using our Pyramid Hologram.
+Instead, we use Zoom, where the screen shared from the laptop is rendered on the phone.
+The Pyramid is placed at the center of the phone screen and projects the images from the shared screen.
+The user can then control what colours or images are displayed by remotely monitoring the display from their laptop.

 A paper prototype of our pyramid can be seen below.
 We shade opposite sides red and green to denote the sentiment conveyed by the user.
 <p align="center"><img src="https://github.com/singhaniasnigdha/Interactive-Lab-Hub/blob/Spring2021/Lab%201/Paper-Prototype.png" width="240"></p>